dynamsoft-docs/label-recognition-docs/parameters/reference/label-recognition-parameter/grayscale-enhancement-modes.md

 - **Remarks**
-  The library must be in the same place with Dynamsoft Barcode Reader Library.
+  The library must be in the same place with Dynamsoft Label Recognizer Library.

 ##### LibraryParameters